 Nevertheless, you can achieve this by working on your upper body muscles and spending a lot of time shooting arrows while increasing your draw weight.

-Therefore, you won’t only be unable to shoot at your full potential but also risks getting hurt.
+Therefore, you won’t only be unable to shoot at your full potential but also risk getting hurt.

 Due to muscle fatigue and trouble pulling the bowstring back, your shooting accuracy decreases, making you miss your target.
-It is not worth going for a heavy draw weight if you can’t even draw your bow ultimately.
+It is not worth going for a heavy draw weight if you can’t even draw your bow.

 Thus, shooting a bow with a higher draw weight has advantages you can’t ignore.
 However, it is always to choose wisely and avoid getting overbowed since it distorts your shooting form and takes away the fun out of shooting.